-Microsoft Office 365 Business Users have a powerful built-in video conferencing tool in Lync, soon to be Skype for Business
+Microsoft 365 Business Users have a powerful video conferencing and messaging application: built-in video conferencing tool in Lync, soon to be Skype for Business

 Many businesses using or considering the Microsoft Office 365 productivity suite are unaware of Lync, an integrated, full-featured video conferencing and messaging application included with the popular service at no additional cost.

 The good news about Lync also includes this exciting recent development: As of December 5, 2014, Lync video conferencing works with Skype users as well.
 The news gets even better with the announcement earlier this month that Lync will become Skype for Business in 2015.